hillaryschroeder/HOD-3200/assignments/01-assignment.md

 1. A sentence that says “Hello, World”
 2. R output that summarizes one of the variables in the `sc_debt.Rds` dataset
+3. R output that shows a scatterplot for two of the variables in the `sc_debt.Rds` dataset.

 Submit it under assignment 1, using the format `01-assignment_<lastname>.Rmd`.
 All assignments should be turned in